-Two cultures combined to form the cross
+Two cultures combined

 From this act, the two cultures combined to form the Celtic cross.
-The cross represents Christianity and the circle is the Celtic representation of eternity, no beginning and no end.
+The cross represents Christianity and the circle is the Celtic representation of eternity, with no beginning and no end.

-From Sun Cross to Celtic Cross
+Sun Cross to Celtic Cross

 Before Christianity came to Ireland, the Gaelic people worshipped a number of different gods.
 One of these gods was Taranis, God of Thunder, who was often represented holding a thunderbolt in one hand and a wheel in the other.

-During the Bronze Age this wheel was often depicted on Celtic coins or worn as jewellery.
-It usually had four spokes and was known as the Sun Cross.
-The two symbols are very similar which suggests the Sun Cross may have evolved into the Celtic cross over time.
+During the Bronze Age, this wheel was often depicted on Celtic coins or worn as jewellery.
+It usually had four spokes and was known as the sun cross.
+The two symbols are very similar which suggests the sun cross may have evolved into the Celtic cross over time.

 Symbol of Celtic heritage

-The origins of the Celtic cross may be pagan but it was championed by Christianity in the form of the High Crosses around the countryside and in the illuminated manuscripts.
+The origins may be pagan but it was championed by Christianity in the form of the high crosses around the countryside and in the illuminated manuscripts.